gvwilson/sdxpy/src/dup/index.md

 Hashing is a tremendously powerful tool:
-Python's dictionaries hash their keys to make lookup fast, and version control systems use it to determine when two files or two revisions of a repository are the same or not ([%x archive %]).
+Python's dictionaries hash their keys to make lookup fast, and [%i "version control system" %]version control systems[%/i%] use it to determine when two files or two revisions of a repository are the same or not ([%x archive %]).